-Questions often arise in class about specific lifestyle issues ("standards" they often used to be called).
+Questions often arise in class about specific lifestyle issues ("standards" as they have sometimes been called).

-Students struggle with deciding how to make moral decisions that will enhance their commitment to a holy life.
+Students struggle with deciding how to make decisions that will enhance rathern than weaken their commitment to a holy life.
 Questions come up such as "Where in the Bible does it say it's a sin to drink beer?"

 — Susanna Wesley (Letter, June 8, 1725)

-John Wesley's own working definition of sin (although he did write that all transgressions of divine will need God's forgiving grace): "A willful transgression of a known law of God"
+John Wesley's working definition of what constitutes sin (although he did write that all transgressions of divine will need God's forgiving grace): "A willful transgression of a known law of God"

 Check out the self-examination questions used in John Wesley's discipleship groups [ read questions ]

 The official Nazarene doctrinal statement defining sin includes these words: "We